site24x7/plugins/Wordpress_Plugin_Performance/ReadMe.md

 username = "<Wordpress UserName>" app_password = "<Application Password>"
 ```
 - The "http://yourwebsite.com/wp-json/wp/v2/plugins" is the REST API endpoint for fetching the status of the wordpress plugins.
 Provide the equivalent endpoint with 'http or https://localhost or domain name/wp-json/wp/v2/plugins'.
+Provide equivalent URL used for your Wordpress setup.
 - Make sure that Wordpress username is the administrator or an user with access to the REST API.
-And enter the application password generated under user->Application password.
+And enter the application password generated in your wordpress site->Admin login->users->all users->Application password.
 Do not enter the password of the user.
 #### Generating Application password
+- Open your wordpress site and login in wp-admin page.
 - Go to users->all users and Click on the username which you want to generate the appllication password.
 - Scroll down to the end and there will be the option to generate application passwords.
 Provide the application name and click on generate password.
 - Make sure that the user is an administrator or an user with access to the REST API.